spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 See the [compose-file reference](https://docs.docker.com/compose/compose-file/compose-file-v2/) for further configuration details.

-Once you mount the host folder, you can register the app starters (from `/root/scdf`), with the Data Flow [Shell](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#shell) or [Dashboard](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#dashboard-apps) by using the `file://` URI schema.
+Once the host folder is mount, you can register the app starters (from `/root/scdf`), with the Data Flow [Shell](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#shell) or [Dashboard](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#dashboard-apps) by using the `file://` URI schema.
 The following example shows how to do so:

 ```bash
 app register --type source --name my-app --uri file://root/scdf/my-app-1.0.0.RELEASE.jar
 ```

-Optionally you can use `--metadata-uri` if the metadata jar is available in the `/root/scdf` folder.
+Use the optional, `--metadata-uri` parameter if a metadata jar is available in the `/root/scdf` folder for the same application.

-You can also pre-register the apps directly in the docker-compose instance.
+You can also pre-register the apps directly, by modifying the `app-import` configuration in the docker-compose.yml.
 For every pre-registered app starer, add an additional `wget` statement to the `app-import` block configuration, as the following example shows:

 ```yml
 app-import: